wp-plugins/generalstats/readme.txt

 = Why do the Links & Link-Categories stats not work? =

-In [WordPress 3.5 and higher the Link Manager (aka Blogroll) has been deactivated by default](https://core.trac.wordpress.org/ticket/21307). - In order to re-activate it you need to download the [Link Manager Plugin](http://wordpress.org/plugins/link-manager/).
+In [WordPress 3.5 and higher the Link Manager (aka Blogroll) has been deactivated by default](https://core.trac.wordpress.org/ticket/21307). - In order to re-activate it you need to download the [Link Manager Plugin](https://wordpress.org/plugins/link-manager/).

-= Why can't I see the 'Drag and Drop' section? =
+= Why can't I see the 'Selection GUI' section? =

 This section is based on JavaScript.
-Thus, you have to enable JavaScript in your browser (this is a default setting in modern browsers like [Mozilla Firefox](http://en.wikipedia.org/wiki/Firefox) or [Google Chrome](http://en.wikipedia.org/wiki/Google_Chrome)).
+Thus, you have to enable JavaScript in your browser (this is a default setting in modern browsers like [Mozilla Firefox](https://en.wikipedia.org/wiki/Firefox) or [Google Chrome](https://en.wikipedia.org/wiki/Google_Chrome)).
 GeneralStats is still fully functional without JavaScript, but you need to customize your stats manually.
 If you use a device with a smaller display (e.g. mobile phone), this section will also be hidden.

 == Other Notes ==